softwaretechnik-berlin/geojson-renderer/README.md

   - Use the given dimensions as the maximum and cut the box to the boundary of the GeoJSON content.
   - Specify width or height in pixels.
+- [x] Add meaningful classes and IDs to SVG
 - [x] Provide caching for bitmap data
 - [x] Add an option(s) to write SVG embedded into html
 - [x] Add an option to embed the bitmap data into the SVG rather than to link,